How to Create a Brand Message That Builds Connections

 Why do people really buy from you?

 Many business owners focus too much on what they do and how good they are at doing it.
-As a result, their brand messaging ends up sounding like an opinion more than a compelling reason to buy.
+As a result, their message comes across as bragging instead of generating interest.

 It helps to think about the problems people have that your business can solve.
-But it’s makes even more impact to think about how solving those problem makes people feel.
+But it can make even more impact to think about how solving those problem will make people feel.

 Remember the Kay Jeweler’s slogan from the previous section?
 It clearly communicates a sense of romance.
 This emotion is a powerful buying motivator for people who are in love.